HeroCreationLab/hero-creation-tool/docs/HOW-TO.md

 ## Creating a custom race/subrace/racial feature/class/class feature/background feature/spell

-Custom content is added simply by creating compendiums for each type of items handled, and filling them with vanilla Foundry VTT items you create *-items in the foundry meaning - been "entities you link to an actor", not items like a sword of a torch-*.
-If you already have compendiums with appropriate items, you can just link to them.
+Custom content is added simply by creating compendia for each type of items handled, and filling them with vanilla Foundry VTT items you create *-items in the foundry meaning - been "entities you link to an actor", not items like a sword of a torch-*.
+If you already have compendia with appropriate items, you can just link to them.

 After you created and edited an item to your hearts' content, you need to add the item to the appropriate Custom Compendium.
-On the module settings you will find a list of every possible compendium type; there you need to specify the name of the compendium *-or compendiums, separated by a semi-color character (;)-*.
+On the module settings you will find a list of every possible compendium type; there you need to specify the name of the compendium *-or compendia, separated by a semi-color character (;)-*.

 The module makes some assumptions to understand some things apart, for example in the case where default SRD Races/Subraces/Racial Features are all cramped together on a single 'Racial Features (SRD)' compendium.